-Dean Coclin will act as chair of the CWG until the first Working Group Teleconference, at which time the group will select a chair and vice-chair.
+Dean Coclin will act as chair of the CSCWG until the first Working Group Teleconference, at which time the group will select a chair and vice-chair.
 The chair and vice-chair will serve until October 31, 2020, or until they are replaced, resign, or are otherwise disqualified.
-Thereafter, elections SHALL be held for chair and vice chair every two years in coordination with the Forum’s election process and in conjunction with its election cycle.
-Voting SHALL occur in accordance with Bylaw 4.1(c).
+Thereafter, elections SHALL be held for chair and vice chair every two (2) years in coordination with the Forum’s election process and in conjunction with its election cycle.
+Officer elections SHALL occur in accordance with Bylaw 4.1(c).

-Eligibility to Participate, Suspension, and Termination of Membership in CWG
+Eligibility to Participate, Suspension, and Termination of Membership in CSCWG

+Eligibility to Participate

-The CWG SHALL consist of two classes of voting members, Certificate Issuers and Certificate Consumers meeting the eligibility criteria below:
+The CSCWG SHALL consist of two classes of voting members, Certificate Issuers and Certificate Consumers meeting the eligibility criteria below:

-A Certificate Issuer eligible for voting membership in the CWG must have a current WebTrust for CAs or
+A Certificate Issuer eligible for voting membership in the CSCWG MUST have a publicly-available audit report or attestation statement in accordance with one of the following schemes:

+WebTrust for CAs v.2.0 or newer; or

+ETSI EN 319 411-1, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or

+If a Government Certificate Issuer is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either (a) encompasses all requirements of one of the above schemes or (b) consists of comparable criteria that are available for public review.

+These audit reports must also meet the following requirements:

+They must report on the operational effectiveness of controls for a historic period of at least 60 days;

+No more than 27 months have elapsed since the beginning of the reported-on period and no more than 15 months since the end of the reported-on period; and

-ETSI EN 319 411-1/EN 319 411-2audit report prepared by a properly-qualified auditor
+The audit report was prepared by a Qualified Auditor.

-In addition, the Certificate Issuer MUST and actively issue code signing certificates that are accepted for use in computing platforms in which the platform supplier accepts code signing certificates issued by such Certificate Issuer.
+In addition, the Certificate Issuer MUST actively issue code signing certificates that are accepted for use in computing platforms in which the platform supplier accepts code signing certificates issued by such Certificate Issuer.

-A Certificate Consumer (i.e. a platform supplier) eligible for voting membership in the CWG must produce a computing platform that accepts code signing certificates issued by third-party Certificate Issuers who meet criteria set by such Certificate Consumer.
+A Certificate Consumer (i.e. a platform supplier) eligible for voting membership in the CSCWG must produce a computing platform that accepts code signing certificates issued by third-party Certificate Issuers who meet criteria set by such Certificate Consumer.